 Due to the way their genes are carried, a German Shepherd black Lab mix could, however, also potentially be another traditional Lab color.
 Not to mention white, as German Shepherds can be sometimes.

-Looking for a German Shepherd yellow Lab mix?
+Looking for a yellow Lab mix?
 Or German Shepherd chocolate Lab mix, or even a white German Shepherd Lab mix?
 Just remember that the color of the parents does not guarantee the color of the pup.

 German Shepherd And Labrador Mix Coat

 A white, yellow, chocolate, or black Lab German Shepherd mix puppy may have its Labrador parent’s short coat.
 But it could also have its German Shepherd parent’s medium or long coat.

 So their hybrid offspring will also exhibit a double coat.